redbadger/crux/docs/src/rfcs/per-operation-types.md

 registers a request rather than inspecting the `ResolveSerialized` it was handed.

-The id itself became *more* structured in 0.21, not less.
+The id itself becomes *more* structured in the compat stage, not less.
 An `EffectId` is a `u32` holding, from the top: eight bits of effect variant index, one bit that is set for a stream and clear for a request, and twenty-three bits of sequence.
 Sequences start at one and wrap within their own bits, stepping over anything